gifburst/SquirrelWeb/README.md

 # SquirrelWeb
 How to Download!

-Download the word document and open it in word allow macro document.
-Go to the developer tab and click Visual Basic.
-It will open the document in Visual Basic.
-Click the play button to start browsing
+1. Download the word document and open it in word
+2. Add the developer tab to word.
+Click file, options , customise ribbon and select developer
+3. Go to the developer tab and click Visual basic, then click forms and then click SquirrelWeb
+4. Click on the run button.

+ Now you can start browsing!!!